 The developers who had signed Standard Power Purchase Agreements with CEB this year have no option but to wait until the tariff is announced to commence construction of the plants as banks require the tariff to be announced before dispatching any loans.

-The developers have complained to the Small Hydro Power Association that their licenses to operate renewable energy plants where Power Purchase Agreements have been signed are expiring while they have to wait indefinitely without commencing construction work due to non-announcement of the tariff.
 As per the 'Mahinda Chinthana - Future Vision' statement on 'New Sri Lanka,' the clear targets had been set to achieve 20% of the total supply of energy through renewable forms of energy by 2020.
 The present level of supply is only at 7% and the industry took 17 full years from 1996 to 2012 to reach this level.

 The developers have explored and found renewable energy generating plants with a combined capacity of 700 MW during the last 17 years since the inception of the industry in 1996.
 Power Purchase Agreements have been signed for a combined capacity of 525MW with a total number of 212 plants countrywide during the last 17 years.
 However the total of operating plants as at August 2012 is 275 MW of combined capacity with 116 individual plants.
 This means that another 96 plants with combined capacity 250MW are already to be developed but not progressing due to act or inaction of the above nature by Government institutions.